PostHog/charts-clickhouse/charts/posthog/README.md

 ### [Kafka](https://kafka.apache.org/)

-By default, Kafka is installed as part of the chart.
-Kafka is used as a queue between the posthog web application and posthog plugin server to manage data ingestion as well as for ingesting data into ClickHouse.

-_See [ALL_VALUES.md](ALL_VALUES.md) and [kafka chart](https://github.com/bitnami/charts/tree/master/bitnami/kafka) for full configuration options._
+TODO

 ### [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

 This chart provides support for Ingress resource.
-If you have an available Ingress Controller such as Nginx or Traefik you maybe want to set `ingress.enabled` to true and choose an `ingress.hostname` for the URL.
-Then, you should be able to access the installation using that address.
+By default nginx ingress is enabled (it can be disabled by setting `ingress.nginx.enabled` to false.
+You maybe want to set an `ingress.hostname` and set up DNS to be able to access the installation using that URL.

 ### [Prometheus](https://prometheus.io/docs/introduction/overview/)